-The fact that boarding passes can be used as passwords have been long known, and it’s something that all ticketing solutions need to consider: if users are sharing their tickets on social media, are we printing information that can be used to access online accounts?
+The fact that boarding passes can be used as passwords have been long known, and it’s something that all travel fraud solutions need to consider: if users are sharing their tickets on social media, are we printing information that can be used to access online accounts?
 Once those accounts are accessed, what else do they reveal from the user?

 This story was interesting because it illustrates this perfectly: a non-tech savvy user (and indeed a very high profile one!) does something that a lot of people do every day.
 This one crumb of information was then used by a curious individual, armed with nothing but Google Chrome’s built-in “Inspect Element” feature to uncover a potential security issue in Amadeus – the platform that virtually all global airlines use.

 Thankfully, there was a happy ending.
 But if you really think about it, that’s kind of mind-boggling.

 5. The Wirecard Meltdown

 This is a story about a company that was not quite upfront on what it was actually making money off of, fought against reporters trying to uncover the facts, and then was caught fabricating its revenues.